Reverse Concept Drift (RCD)

 When we have concept drift, we know there is a new concept in the monitored data compared to what we have in our reference data.
 We can train a new machine learning model and learn the new concept in order to compare it with the existing one.
 But how do we make a meaningful comparison?

 As mentioned, performance change is a combination of covariate shift and concept drift.
-We can factor out covariate shift impact, as well as its interaction with concept shift, by focusing on the reference dataset.
+We can factor out covariate shift impact, as well as its interaction with concept drift, by focusing on the reference dataset.
 How can we do that?
 We use the concept we learnt on the monitored data to make predictions on the reference dataset and treat them as ground truth.
 This allows us to estimate how the monitored model would perform under the monitored data's concept on the reference data.

 Implementation